 A Bucks County family attorney can assess your situation and inform you on the best path forward.
 When a severe breach is evident, contempt charges may be possible.
 Or you may choose to file for modifications to the custody order.
 The point is, you have options.

 Has your ex decided not to follow a mandated visitation schedule?
 The family law attorneys at Kardos, Rickles & Hand can help.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.